xfbs/tmux-rs/README.md

 # Steps

 1. Pick a C file to port
   a.
-Pick a function to port
+Pick a symbol (function or variable) to port
-  b. cut the function from the C file
+  b. cut the definition from the C file
   c. paste into the rust file and translate from C to Rust
 2. Once all functions in a C file are ported
   a.
 Modify Makefile.am to remove the C file from sources list